jona159/e2e_TestRepo/README.md

 # JS Client

-### The connection to the latest version of our Backend cannot be currently established, the description below is a workaround which uses an outdated docker-compose.yml

 * To connect to our Backend with the [openEO JS-Client](https://openeo.org/documentation/1.0/javascript/) please follow these Instructions:
   1. Execute the command `git clone https://github.com/GeoSoftII2020-21/TestRepo`